FIBER & YOUR DIET

 HELPING WITH DIGESTION

 Eating foods rich in fiber can help increase regularity.
-If you experience constipation, Citrucel® with Methylcellulose fiber can help restore regularity and get you back on track to a healthier, happier you.
-It encourages gentle elimination naturally, without harsh chemical stimulants.
+If you experience occasional constipation, Citrucel® with Methylcellulose fiber can help relieve irregularity and get you back on track to a healthier, happier you.
+It encourages gentle* elimination naturally, without harsh chemical stimulants.